Lab Chairs

 Advisors: Prof. Tomer Geva and Dr. Moshe Unger

-Thesis title: Vision Context-Aware Recommender Systems
+Dissertation title: Vision Context-Aware Recommender Systems

 Yonatan Pinkas